 - Take your annual objective for the organization, and distribute across the team

 - Use the performance from last year, add x% of growth, and distribute it across the team.

 There are many ways to address this challenge.
 My preference is to take a combination of 1 and 3.

 The individual plan/target for each member of your team, should equal more the 20% of the organization’s plan for the year.
 I like to use historic performance to refine modeling and expectations across the unique teams and individuals.

-I have created this sales target calculator for easy calculations of sales targets at every level.
+I have created this sales comp plan calculator for easy calculations of sales targets at every level.
 In this calculator, we take into consideration base pay, commission, and variables when determining the quota for each position.

 When Should Sales Targets Be Set?

 Sales targets should be established in the last month before the end of your fiscal year and should be finalized within 30 days after the beginning of your fiscal year.